StackExchange/stack-blog/README.md

 job: [job title]
 avatar: [url to an image to be used with all your posts.
 Most people use their Gravatar pic url]
 twitter: [your twitter handle, without the @]
+github: [your github user name]
+stack: [url to your stack overflow/exchange profile]
 website: [url to your personal site, optional.
 You can remove this entire line if you don't have one.]
 ---
 ```